openshift-labs/learn-katacoda/intro-openshift/transferring-files/04-synchronizing-files-with-a-container.md

 ``jobs``{{execute}}

-When you initially ran this ``oc rsync`` command, you will see that it copied up the files from the local directory so the local and remote directory are synchronized.
+When you initially ran this ``oc rsync`` command, you will see that it copied up the files so the local and remote directory are synchronized.
 Any changes made to the local files will now be automatically copied up to the remote directory.

 Before we make a change, bring up the web application we have deployed in a separate browser window by using the URL: